kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 ---

-## Teams
+## Owners

-Each participant in the league, hereby referred to as the "Owner", will draft a team, which will be made up of two drivers, and one F1 team.
+Each participant in the league, hereby referred to as the "Owner", will draft a team, which will be made up of two drivers, and one F1 constructor.
 Each driver may only be on one owners' team.
-Each F1 team may only be on one owners' team.
+Each F1 constructor may only be on one owners' team.

 ---